Genflix MD Jimmy Kim elaborates on the OTT ecosystem - AnimationXpress

 How do you expect to grow the business?

-Media takes time, OTT takes time..
-This will be B2B platoform..
-My focus will be production house.
+Media takes time, OTT takes time.
+This will be a B2B platform.
+My focus will be the production house.

 So you are creatively inclined?